colterschiwal5/tic-tac-toe/README.md

 # tic-tac-toe
-A tic-tac-toe game, but with lore
+A tic-tac-toe game, but with secrets!
 # contributors
 Colter Schiwal,
 Andrew Misco